 The memento mori message in itself is the perfect symbol for life and mortality – simple yet deep, brief but important, a reminder of the end but a hopeful prompt for the present.

 It’s certainly not a difficult one to remember, but some people go further and make it unavoidable for themselves by having the phrase tattooed on their body.
 What better way to constantly influence your own mindset than that?

 After reminding us in 2010 that not everybody lives, Drake seemed determined to take heed of his own caution and released the aptly-titled mixtape “More Life” in 2017, which he commemorated with his own version of Montaigne’s tulip – a tattoo of a hibiscus flower.

-In this instance the emphasis is more on the quality of life than the quantity.
+In this instance the emphasis of “more” life is on the quality rather than the quantity.

 In a similar vein, William Wallace told his fellow Scots in the famous speech in Braveheart, that doing something worthwhile now, even at some risk, is better than treading water and having nothing to speak of later.
 That’s really living.

-Of course, only you know what you need to do to achieve your goals, but if remembering death gets you thinking about taking action sooner then that’s a good start.
-Who knows, maybe the next instalment in the Predator series (due in September 2018) will come full circle and feature the line “We’re all gonna live.”
+Of course, only you know what you need to do to achieve your goals, but if remembering death gets you thinking about taking action – thinking about living – sooner then that’s a good start.
+Who knows, if more people start to heed this message then maybe an action movie will one day feature the line “We’re all gonna live.”